No bake peanut butter chocolate bars

 Assembly time: 15 minutes

 You can slice into 8 squares, or keep going and create 16 triangles.
 Once sliced, you can store in the fridge for about two weeks.
-You can place into the freezer, though I recommend putting them back into the fridge to defrost before enjoying.
+You can place into the freezer, though I recommend putting them back into the fridge or out at room temperature to defrost before enjoying.
 The ingredients stay fresh for quite a while, so if they last, they'll remain good for a while :)

 Carb and serving info:

 Carbs from graham cracker: 48